bestwebsoft/updater-wordpress-plugin/readme.txt

 2. Updater page in the BWS admin area.

 == Changelog ==

+= V1.27 - 12.06.2015 =
+* Update : We updated all functionality for wordpress 4.2.2.
+* Update : BWS plugins section was updated.

 = V1.26 - 07.05.2015 =
 * Bugfix : Auto core update was fixed.